Prices for precious metals vary in Azerbaijan

 By Anvar Mammadov – Trend:

-The prices for main precious metals, except palladium, decreased in Azerbaijan on July 2, according to the data published by the country’s Central Bank.
+The prices for main precious metals varied in Azerbaijan on July 5, according to the data published by the country’s Central Bank.

 |